Winston-Salem/Forsyth County Schools could open two weeks earlier under state bill, patient visitation bills advance in legislature

-State House bills have advanced to the House floor that would allow school districts in six Triad counties to begin their school year one to two weeks earlier than currently allowed by state law.
+State House bills cleared the House on Wednesday that would allow school districts in six Triad counties to begin their school year one to two weeks earlier than currently allowed by state law.

 That includes House Bill 111, which would allow Winston-Salem/Forsyth County Schools to open as early as Aug.
 11.